mirfanmcs/AI-Samples/Agentic-AI/AI-Foundry-Agent-App-Using-MCP/readme.md

-# Azure AI Foundry Multi Agent Application
+# Azure AI Foundry Agent Application Using MCP

-A console-based AI Multi Agent application that uses Azure AI Foundry agent service through the Azure AI Foundry Python SDK.
+AI Agent application that uses Azure AI Foundry agent service and MCP through the Azure AI Foundry Python SDK.

 ## Overview

 This application demonstrates how to:
 - Connect to the AI Foundry project for your agent, using the project endpoint and Entra ID authentication.
 - Deploy the model your agent will use.
+- Use MCP Server URL `https://learn.microsoft.com/api/mcp` and Server Label `mslearn`
+- User `McpTool` to connect to MCP server
-- Create following agents if it doesn't exists:
+- Create the agent if it doens't exists by specifiying
-   - Priority agent: This agent sets the priority level of each ticket.
-   - Team agent: This agent decides which team should own each ticket.
-   - Effort agent: This agent estimates the effort required to complete each ticket.
-   - Main agent: This is the primary / main agent which will use natural language to orchestrate call to different agents
+   - The model deployment in the project that the agent should use to interpret and respond to prompts.
-- Note that this code uses the same deployment model and without any Custom Tool for agents.
-You can use Custom Tool and differnet model for each of the agent as per requirements.
+   - Instructions that determine the functionality and behavior of the agent.
+- Pass `McpTool` as `ToolSet` during agent run.
+This gives flexibility to use different MCP Server as needed.
+- Agenet will invoke MCP tool `microsoft_docs_search` automatically to fulfill the request.
 - Create a thread for a chat session with the agent.
 All conversations with an agent are conducted on a stateful thread that retains message history and data artifacts generated during the chat.
 - Add messages to the thread and invoke it with the agent.
 - Check the thread status, and when ready, retrieve the messages and data artifacts.
+- - Print run steps.
 - Repeat the previous two steps as a chat loop until the conversation can be concluded.
 - When finished, delete the agent and the thread to clean up the resources and delete data that is no longer required.